Back to Book/course

 Treatment of atrial tachycardia

-Stopping digoxin medication is sufficient in patients using the drug.
-Management of all other patients follows the management for atrial fibrillation and atrial flutter (refer to these articles).
-Beta-blockers, digoxin and calcium channel blockers may all be used to lower ventricular rate.
-If these interventions are inadequate, it is reasonable to try class IA, IC or III antiarrhythmic drugs.
-Ablation therapy should be considered if there is risk of recurrence.
-Note that electrical cardioversion should not be attempted because it is ineffective in treating atrial tachycardia.
+Discontinuation of digoxin is typically sufficient in patients whose atrial tachycardia is induced by the drug.
+Management of all other cases aligns with the approach used for atrial fibrillation and atrial flutter.
+Beta-blockers, digoxin, and calcium channel blockers may be used to control the ventricular rate.
+If rate control is inadequate, the use of Class IA, IC, or III antiarrhythmic agents may be considered.
+Catheter ablation should be considered in patients with a high risk of recurrence.
+Electrical cardioversion is generally ineffective in the treatment of atrial tachycardia.

 Multifocal atrial tachycardia